raniprati/algosml/README.md

-## Repository to Share Codes
+## Repository to share codes
-The code and required data files are in branch: runmodels
+The code and required data files for Dendrite are in branch: runmodels